Murder of Zahra Baker: Elisa Baker's bigamy

 Reportedly Elisa Baker was married seven times.
-At times she was married to two or three men concurrently, having failed to divorce before remarrying.
-Prior to marrying Adam Baker, Elisa had married three men within three years.
+At times, she was married to two or three men concurrently, not having divorced before remarrying.
+Prior to marrying Adam Baker, Elisa had been married to three men within three years.
 In January 2011, it was reported that Elisa Baker was charged with bigamy after it was confirmed that she was still married to Aaron Young when she wed Adam Baker.
 Elisa had introduced Aaron Young to Adam as her brother.

 Elisa kept in frequent contact with Aaron Young, and they both visited an IMVU.com website on September 22, two days before the day Elisa later claimed Zahra died.
 The IMVU website featured "chainsaw massacre role-playing".
 Police investigated the claim of a woman who used the same social networking site as the Bakers that she had had a conversation with one or both of the Bakers about "doing a murder with chainsaws."

-Accusations against two men related to Elisa Baker's previous husband, Aaron Young, alleged that Zahra was raped and may have been hit on the head, causing her death.
+Accusations against two men related to Elisa Baker's previous husband, including one named Aaron Young, alleged that they raped Zahra and hit her on the head, causing her death.
 The two cousins, James Young and Timothy "Sammy" Young, were both investigated by the police for the allegations.
 Both men passed polygraph tests and were not charged.
 Sammy Young was alleged to have had a sexual relationship with Elisa and the two had taken illicit drugs together.

 Murder charge

 Since no cause of death could be determined, Zahra's death was ruled an "undetermined violent homicide".
 Elisa Baker allegedly told police that both she and Adam Baker had disposed of Zahra's remains, but according to cell phone towers, only Elisa, not Adam, was in the area where Zahra's remains were found.
-Investigators believe Elisa Baker killed and dismembered Zahra on September 24, 2010 and disposed of her remains the following day.
-Elisa Baker was indicted by a grand jury, for second degree murder with aggravating circumstances, on February 22, 2011 in Catawba County.
+Investigators believe Elisa Baker killed and dismembered Zahra on September 24, 2010, and disposed of her remains the following day.
+Elisa Baker was indicted by a grand jury, for second degree murder with aggravating circumstances, on February 22, 2011, in Catawba County.
 The five aggravating circumstances were cited as: